dotnet/ai-samples/src/llm-eval/README.md

 This repo includes a set of libraries to process and generate questions and answers from a specific topic.

-The following code is part of the main program, in the console application and show how to generate a QA from a topic.
-Each QA have a field for the question, the answer and the topic.
+The following code is part of the main program, in the console application and shows how to generate a QA from a topic.
+Each QA has a field for the question, the answer and the topic.

 ```csharp
 // ask for the topic to generate the QAs